Perisher vs Thredbo: Australia’s Best Ski Resort

 Thredbo on the other hand sits on less than half the acreage of Perisher, 1,186 acres to be exact and a total slope length of 52 kilometres.
 One thing Thredbo does have is a higher vertical drop of 672m and longer runs, but Perisher offers more than double the amount of runs and lifts of Thredbo.

-Skiable Area | 3,080 acres | 1,186 acres |
+Skiable area | 3,080 acres | 1,186 acres |

-Number of Ski Lifts | 47 lifts | 14 lifts |
+Number of ski lifts | 47 lifts | 14 lifts |

-Number of Trails | 113 trails | 53 trials |
+Number of tails | 113 trails | 53 trails |

 Thredbo or Perisher for Beginners?